 Displaying items for sale on the street

 In some municipalities, you also have to pay municipal tax on encroachments on or above public land if you display items for sale on the street.
 The amount depends on how the public space is used.
-You can find out if and how much you should pay from your municipality.
+You can find out if and how much you should pay from your municipality (in Dutch).
 In some cases, you will also need a display permit (uitstallingsvergunning).
 Some municipalities include the encroachment tax in the cost of the permit.

 What you must do

-You will normally need a permit to use public space (e.g. an All-in-one Permit for Physical Aspects), for which you have to pay a fee.
+You will normally need a permit to use public space (for example an All-in-one Permit for Physical Aspects), for which you have to pay a fee.
 In some municipalities, the tax on encroachments on or above public land is included in the cost of the permit.
 Also, you will usually have to include information about the size and location of the object with your application to the municipal authority.

 Average municipal taxes (precariobelasting) in euro per capita.